 Characteristics

-The Patagonian cavy, also called the Patagonian mara or Patagonian hare, is a large rodent species that can be found in central and southern Argentina.
+The Patagonian cavy, also known as the Patagonian mara or Patagonian hare, is a large rodent species found in central and southern Argentina.
+Their range includes large parts of Patagonia, a geographical region that includes parts of Argentina and Chile at the southern end of South America.

-The Patagonian cavy has long legs that allow it to reach speeds upwards of 20-25 mph.
+The Patagonian cavy has long legs that enable it to reach speeds of up to 20-25 miles per hour.
 It uses this speed to evade predators, such as foxes and carnivorous birds.

 They are not rabbits!
 Despite their rabbit-like appearance.